6. GENETIC TAKEOVER | A More Cooperative World

 Let’s look at two popular positions in cyber debates: Let’s call one perspective legal absolutism.
 It states that human law, enforced by governments via their monopoly on violence, will remain the dominant point of reference.
 In its most exaggerated form, this perspective holds that anything legislatable has the upper hand.
 It amounts to denying reality in the face of technological advance, comparable to trying to legislate that pi equals 3.

 Let’s call the other perspective code absolutism.
 It states that code is law, which will take over the legal system and displace all of human law.
-This ideal is unrealistic, because the people who write code and the computer hardware that runs it are in government-controlled physical space.
+This ideal is unrealistic, because the people who write code and the computer hardware that runs it are in government-controlled physical spaces.
 As long as governments deploy legal systems with strong public support, many computer systems will enforce existing law.

 Rather than seeing the crypto or legal absolutism caricatures as attainable goals, they are better regarded as side constraints on the evolution of real systems.

 Let’s imagine a world in which fences were not invented, but property rights were.
 People keep records of where boundaries lie; some can hire guards to protect their land and use the court system to prosecute boundary crossers.
 Eventually, someone invents a fence.
 A debate ensues between the legal absolutists, arguing fences are not legitimate versus the fence absolutists, arguing that property law has become irrelevant.
 There are obviously many lower-cost solutions to the boundary crossings problem than legal records.
-A fence may substitute for the law in some of these cases.
-But not in all cases, because people can climb over and go under fences.
+A fence may substitute for the law in some of these cases, but not in all cases, because people can climb over and go under fences.

 Change the Rules Without Relying on the Rules

-The internet could not have emerged without many people operating in the emerging blank spaces of their time.
-Its rules are built on both political and technological interaction.
-Many political decisions were embodied in protocols such as those promoted by the IETF, which created a transnational rules system in which most countries let their citizens participate.
-This was not an extensible rules system in the way smart contracts are, but it was a base system of rules founded on voluntary gray area interactions that, at that time, no one decided to try to suppress.
 No rules clearly allowed the internet’s phenomena, but no one interpreted the ambiguity into an enforceable rule violation.
 It was unclear if doing commercial transactions online was legal.
-Many assumed it was not.
-But people just started doing it, regulators refrained from interfering, and it gradually grew into an accepted legal activity.
+Many assumed it was not, but people just started doing it, regulators refrained from interfering, and it gradually grew into an accepted legal activity.
 Enough people were interested in seeing certain uses continue so that whatever was needed to continue those uses became technological reality.
 The internet changes the nature of the emergent rules, such that they increasingly operate by its logic.

 Bitcoin nudges the rules further to settle ambiguities in favor of continuing to allow new activities.
 Cryptocurrencies are built from voluntary interaction that is costly to suppress.
 At most, a nation can take its citizens out of the game and weaken its own position.
 We have settled on the intermediate state of regulated on- and off-ramps into cryptocurrency via services like Coinbase.
 These convert dollars into crypto and vice versa.
-Yet, once on the other side of the boundary, private currencies let you transact without record-keeping, at least until you off-ramp into fiat currency again.
+Yet, once on the other side of the boundary, private currencies let you transact without record-keeping, at least until you off-ramp into fiat currency once more.

 We are used to negotiation at the boundary between different rule-based systems; international law is an evolving consensus from negotiation at jurisdictional boundaries.
-We can compare the interaction of the legal system with cryptocommerce to interactions among jurisdictions.
+We can compare the interaction of the legacy system with the emerging system to interactions among jurisdictions.
 When jurisdictions have contradictory rules, engaging in multi-jurisdictional transactions requires complex negotiations.
 Despite the messiness of those negotiations, they often succeed.
-Transacting across the legal system backed by the government's monopoly on violence and cryptocommerce backed by cryptography and strong anonymity will be equally messy.
+Transacting across the legacy legal system which is backed by the government's monopoly on violence and a tech-enabled cooperative system, backed by cryptography and strong anonymity, will be equally messy.
+As these systems encroach on each other’s realms, both systems will try to fight back.
+As this fight becomes increasingly costly, they may converge on a new legal-technological reality.

 There Be Dragons: Risks of Centralization